Cataloging and Metadata

 Comprehensive services that work together to improve results

 Find the right cataloging service for your library

 OCLC WorldShare Metadata

-WorldShare Metadata will be available to all libraries with an OCLC cataloging subscription and will work with other OCLC services as well as library management systems including LBS.
+WorldShare Metadata will be available to all libraries with an OCLC cataloging subscription and will work with other OCLC services as well as traditional integrated library systems (ILS).
 For libraries using WorldShare Management Services, WorldShare Metadata will fully integrate these functions in the same staff interface, significantly improving efficiency for “back office” operations.

 Watch this space for Cataloging and Metadata Management presentations.